trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 </figure>

 To ensure that the feeding ban was observed, Frankfurt and Berlin Zoos handed out leaflets, and put up multilingual signs: “Feeding: DM 25 fine and admission ban”.
-East Berlin's Tierpark also threatened to fine anyone feeding the animals.
+East Berlin’s Tierpark also threatened to fine anyone feeding the animals.
 Visitors nevertheless repeatedly disregarded the ban, especially in its early days.[^10] The feeding prohibition epitomized a conflict of interest between species-appropriate animal husbandry, educational aims, and the demand for entertainment and direct contact with the animals.
 For the zoological gardens, animal wellbeing and not least economic considerations were also at stake.
 Elephants like “Jambo” were valuable animals, and their deaths were a correspondingly significant financial loss.
 The prohibition simultaneously resulted in savings in other departments: As the _Tagesspiegel_ reported, the amount Stuttgart Zoo spent on medicine had fallen by a third since the introduction of a ban on feeding.[^11]

-The prohibition also changed the zoo visitors' relationship to the animals.
+The prohibition also changed the zoo visitors’ relationship to the animals.
 Berlin Zoo had to issue countless warnings and reprimands because visitors continued to feed the animals despite the ban.
 This debate was always emotional, because it brought the question of people’s love of animals (“Tierliebe”) to a head like no other subject at the time.

 For a long time, and especially in the postwar years, being an animal lover meant expressing care for the animals by feeding them[^12] [[story.feed-scarcity]].
 The feeding ban introduced a different understanding of what it meant to care for animals.
 This also changed, for example, the way lion cubs were handled [[story.photos-with-lion-cubs]], and at the same time manifested in a different attitude toward people’s own animal feeding habits.

 For many people, the best way to express their love of and care for animals was through restraint – secondary to their own desire to feed the animals.
 As an anonymous supporter of the ban put it in a letter to the zoo: “We too regret the sad end of Jambo and welcome the feeding ban.
 There is no other way to deal with Berliners and their excessive love of animals”.[^13] Where previously giving readily had been one of the main virtues of the “animal lover” at the zoo, now the health of the animals depended on self-control.
 Feeding – especially excessive feeding – was now judged to be a “false love of animals”.[^14] This was part of a broader change, which cultural studies scholar Christina Wessely describes as entailing a shift that sees the, at times quite pushy, animal lover increasingly adopting a view in which humans are very deliberately relegated to the background – a development that was, to a great extent, only completed around the turn of the millennium.[^15]

 Berlin Zoo also made use of the “love of animals” rhetoric to implement its feeding ban in the 1960s.
-It relied not only on disciplinary measures in the form of prohibition signs, but also appealed to the visitor's conscience:
+It relied not only on disciplinary measures in the form of prohibition signs, but also appealed to the visitor’s conscience:

 >“Real animal lovers can still be close to their favorite animals even without bags of sweets, and are happy when the animals no longer just stand begging at the bars all day, but rather lead healthy and carefree natural lives.”[^16]